arsal7477/CS_351_AI_Lab_2022115/Lab 2/AI_Lab_2.md

 <hr>

 <!-- Code Block 1 -->

+In this code, a classic treasure hunt game has been transformed into a maze escape game using the A* algorithm for pathfinding.
+The objective is for the player to find the escape point ('E') starting from a fixed position ('S').
+Key changes include:

+Fixed Escape Point: The game now has a fixed goal where the escape point is always at the bottom-right corner of the grid.

+Obstacle Placement: Obstacles are placed randomly in the grid, but the code ensures they do not block the only path from the start ('S') to the escape ('E') by utilizing a path validation function.

+Pathfinding: The A* algorithm, which uses a priority queue, calculates the shortest path based on a heuristic (Euclidean distance) from the start to the goal.
+The path is then displayed in the grid, with each step marked as '*' while avoiding overwriting 'S' and 'E'.
 <h3>Below is the Python code for theMaze escape game using A* algorithm Algorithm:</h3>

 ```python